woa-miatoll/Port-Windows-11-Redmi-Note-9-Pro/guide/English/1-partition-en.md

 ```cmd
 fastboot boot <ofpx.img>
 ```

-#### Unmount all partitions
-Go to OFOX settings and unmount all partitions

 #### Run the partitioning script
 > Replace **$** with the amount of storage you want Windows to have (do not add GB, just write the number)